 The term “plagiarism” includes, but is not limited to, the use, by paraphrase or direct quotation, of the published or unpublished work of another person without clear acknowledgment.
 It also includes the unacknowledged use of materials prepared by another person or agency engaged in the selling of term papers or other academic materials.

 The term “Complainant” means any person who submits a charge alleging that a student violated this Student Code of Conduct.
 When a student believes that she/he has been a victim of another student’s misconduct, the student who believes she/he has been a victim will have the same rights under this Student Code of Conduct as are provided to the Complainant, even if another member of the University community submitted the charge itself.

-The term “Accused Student” means any student accused of violating this Code of Student Conduct.
+The term “Accused Student” means any student accused of violating this Student Code of Conduct.

-The term “Accessory” means any student who aides, abets, incites or cooperates with another person in the commission of a violation of this Code of Student Conduct.
+The term “Accessory” means any student who aides, abets, incites or cooperates with another person in the commission of a violation of this Student Code of Conduct.